Film: Godzilla vs. King Ghidorah

 - My God, What Have I Done?: It's clear that Emi begins regretting the whole operation the minute the other Futurians mention King Ghidorah's name.

-- Never the Selves Shall Meet: According to the Futurians, this rule used Mr. Shindou as an example should he ever met his past self in World War II.
+- Never the Selves Shall Meet: According to the Futurians, this rule used Mr. Shindo as an example should he ever met his past self in World War II.

-- Nice Job Breaking It, Hero: Nice job giving Godzilla a unnecessary power boost, Shindou and company!
+- Nice Job Breaking It, Hero: Nice job giving Godzilla a unnecessary power boost, Shindo and company!

 - Technically, it wasn't their fault.
-On the below Poor Communication Kills, they were gonna inform of Godzilla's existence anyway, so that it wasn't necessary to nuke the thing.
+On the below Poor Communication Kills, Terasawa was gonna inform them of Godzilla's existence anyway so that it wasn't necessary to nuke the thing.
 The problem is that M-11 interfered, so they had no way to telling the government.

 - Off with His Head!: King Ghidorah's middle head gets blown off in his defeat.
 It gets replaced by a metal head.

-- Older Than They Look: Shindou looks pretty good for someone probably in his seventies.
+- Older Than They Look: Shindo looks pretty good for someone who is at the very least in his seventies.